eagle840/killercoda-labs/helm/step2.md

 There are two way to search repos from the command line:

-- helm search hub # searchs the artifact hub at: https://artifacthub.io/
+- helm search hub # searchs the artifact hub at: https://artifacthub.io/ or https://bitnami.com/stacks/helm, although the artifact hub is better layed out
 - helm search repo # search the local repo you've added repo's to

 ### using the Repo